generation-org/jwd-final-project/task-3/README.md

 ## Results

-We've now create the basic structure to represent a task and the list to group them.
+We've now created the basic structure to represent a task and the list to group them.

+Your task should meet the assesment criteria in the **Final Project - Scorecard Rubric**.

 ## Example